Vatican questions $17 million transfer to impact investing vehicle, moves to prevent similar

 And for now, the organization known as TPMS-US has written off $10.2 million of the total transferred as a loss since “there is no timeline and no guarantee of investment return,” according to its latest audited financial statement.

-The bulk of the money was transferred in 2021, right before Small ended his 10-year tenure at TPMS-US.
+The bulk of the money was transferred to Small's new initiatives in 2021, right before Small ended his 10-year tenure at TPMS-US.
 Small, a British-born Oblate of the Mary Immaculate priest, remains CEO of Missio Corp., while now serving on a temporary basis as the No. 2 at the Vatican’s child protection advisory board.

 In a series of emailed responses to AP questions, Small strongly defended the money transfers as fully approved and in the best interest of the church and TPMS-US.
 He provided letters from grateful bishops and nuns in Africa who have benefited from Missio Corp.’s low-interest loans, as well as letters from two Vatican cardinals expressing interest in his impact investing initiatives.